MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 - **Chrome**: Turn off "Block third-party cookies."

-### Why do I see the older icon for the Sales app in Outlook desktop?
+### Why do I see the older icon for Sales app in Outlook desktop?

 In some cases, you may see the older icon for the Sales app in Outlook desktop.